-Isaiah understood that he was commissioned to speak to an obstinate people who rejected GOD and would not be converted.
+Isaiah understood that he was commissioned to speak to an obstinate people who were blind and dull of hearing.
 A prophet who, among many other things, prophetically disclosed to them the coming of a suffering servant who would suffer for others because of sin.
 (Is.53:5).
-Ages later, Jesus appropriated Isaiah’s words which revealingly explains why He spoke in parables.
-(Mat 13:14,15; Mark 4:12; Luke 8:10; Jn.
+Ages later, Jesus appropriated Isaiah’s words regarding the New Covenant that He was implementing through His finished works; indeed, many – including the religious Pharisees and Sadducees -did not hear nor see that He was that sacrificial “suffering servant.”
+(Mark 4:12; Luke 8:10; Jn.
 12:37-40).
-This depicted the reality that despite the awesome miracles Jesus performed, many still did not believe He was the redeeming Messiah and elect Son of GOD who was destined to be the sacrificial “suffering servant“.
-They failed to recognize the call to repentance and conversion and the New Kingdom that was at hand.
+They failed to recognize the New Covenant that was being established, the call to repentance, conversion and the New Kingdom that was at hand.

-Fast forward to some years later when Paul, the Apostle to the Gentiles, is called by GOD to preach: a mission that included revelatory experiences accorded to him through the operations of the Holy Spirit.
-In fulfillment of his mission, he called Jewish Leaders with the goal of instructing them about the New Kingdom and to persuade them that Jesus was the redeeming Messiah as written in the law of Moses and out of the Prophets.
-Some believed, others did not.
-And as was the case with Jesus, He also reiterated Isaiah’s commission:
+Fast forward to some years later when Paul, the Apostle to the Gentiles, is called by GOD to preach: a mission that ‘included revelatory experiences’ accorded to him through the operations of the Holy Spirit.
+In fulfillment of his mission, he also called Jewish Leaders with the goal of instructing them about the New Kingdom and to persuade them that Jesus was the redeeming Messiah, the Rock and Stone of Israel, as written in the law of Moses and out of the Prophets.
+They failed to believe him even though he reiterated Isaiah’s prophecy:

 “And all drank the same spiritual drink.
 For they drank of that spiritual Rock that followed them, and that Rock was Christ.”
 (1 Cor.
 10:4)